 What to Do After You Catch a Stray Cat

 The next steps in this process are very important.
-How you handle the initial hours and days with your rescued cat can impact their wellbeing, not to mention yours and that of any other pets you have at home.
+Even if a stray cat looks healthy you need to bring them to the veterinarian before you handle them or have them in your home.
+They could have parasites or more serious infectious diseases that could spread to your other pets and even you.
+So how you handle the initial hours and days with your rescued cat can impact their wellbeing, not to mention yours and that of any other pets you have at home.

-• If you’re planning to keep the cat, even temporarily, and they didn’t need immediate medical help, the next step is setting up an appointment with a veterinarian to have them checked out and scanned for a microchip.
+If you’re planning to keep the cat, even temporarily, and they didn’t need immediate medical help, the first step is setting up an appointment with a veterinarian to have them checked out and scanned for their health and if they have a microchip.
 Your stray kitty should get a clean bill of health and be quarantined in their room for about two weeks before they’re allowed to meet other pets in your home or share space with them.

 This is also a good time to go through any necessary steps to find the cat’s owner if there is one.
 Be aware, in some areas, you are required to do your “due diligence” in trying to find the owner before you’re allowed to keep or rehome them.
 Look to your local pet rescue or county information website for any rules and regulations.
 You can post on local pet-finder sites or social media groups for lost pets by neighborhood, city, or county.
 If someone reaches out saying the cat is theirs, be cautious.
 Require proof like photographs, being able to describe distinguishing features or characteristics, etc.